Last Updated on

 The catalytic converter is fitted on to the exhaust system so it is fairly accessible on most cars and vans.
 A professional gang can jack up a car and use a battery-powered steel cutter or angle-grinder to steal the catalytic converter within five minutes.

 Are some cars victim more often than others?

 Vehicles with a high clearance off the ground, such as 4x4s are most at risk.
-The Honda Jazz and Honda Accord have also been targeted because their older devices are particularly easy to reach.
+The Honda Jazz (pre 2008) and Toyota Prius (2004 to 2016 inclusive) and Toyota Arius (2012 to 2018 inclusive) have been targeted because their older devices are particularly easy to reach.

 Why has there been a sudden increase in thefts?

 Incidents of catalytic converter theft had been in decline from its peak around six years ago.
 That led to the introduction of new laws making it illegal to buy scrap metal for cash.

 Industry experts attributed much of the decline to a fall and bottoming out in metal prices but thefts are now increasing as prices jump to new highs.